Discrete Approximate Circle Bundles: Discrete Approximate Circle Bundles

-Next, we introduce discrete and approximate relaxations of classical Cech cohomology.
-As we have seen, Cech cohomology provides a useful framework for computing obstructions and classifications, so these objects will play a central role in our classification and coordinatization algorithms. \\
+Here, we introduce discrete and approximate relaxations of classical \v{C}ech cohomology.
+As we have seen, \v{C}ech cohomology provides a useful framework for computing obstructions and classifications of circle bundles, so these objects will play a central role in our classification and coordinatization algorithms. \\